jbx-protocol/juice-docs-v1/protocol/learn/overview.md

 * **Distribution limit**\
   The amount of funds that can be distributed from the project's treasury during a funding cycle.
 The project owner can pre-program a list of destinations to split distributions.\
   \
-  Distributing is a public transaction that anyone can call on a project's behalf.
+  Distributing is a public transaction that anyone can call on a project's behalf.\
+  \
+  Distribution limits can be specified in any currency that the [`JBPrices`](../api/contracts/jbprices/) contract has a price feed for converting the underlying treasury asset's currency to.

 <!---->

 * **Overflow allowance**\
   The amount of treasury funds that the project owner can distribute discretionarily on-demand.\
   \
-  This allowance does not reset per-funding cycle, it instead lasts until the project owner explicitly proposes a reconfiguration with a new allowance.
+  This allowance does not reset per-funding cycle, it instead lasts until the project owner explicitly proposes a reconfiguration with a new allowance.\
+  \
+  Overflow allowances can be specified in any currency that the [`JBPrices`](../api/contracts/jbprices/) contract has a price feed for converting the underlying treasury asset's currency to.

 <!---->